Dad of 3 girls killed in New Zealand says he’s forgiven wife

 At the vigil, Graham Dickason said in his letter that parents of young children should remember to let them play wildly and to laugh.

+“We couldn’t believe it at first.
+I mean, it was just such a shock to us,” she said.
+We had to read it twice to actually realize that it was our doctor.”

+Wright’s husband, Allan, said Dickason’s wife had assisted in some surgeries “and she seemed like a very nice person.”

-Nothing on Lauren Dickason’s social media pages over recent months when she was living in Pretoria, South Africa, indicated anything was amiss.
+Nothing on Lauren Dickason’s social media pages over recent months when she was living in Pretoria indicated anything was amiss.

 She posted pictures of her family and of bakery treats, and wrote about the virus, urging people to get vaccinated.
 In May, she marked the couple’s wedding anniversary on Facebook.